 Finally, we must take a look at Miller’s putative parallels.
 The legible features of pagan mythology Miller cites are, as I shall argue, either not legible, and if they are, can be traced to either the Old Testament or Greco-Roman biographical accounts rather than the writings regarding pagan mythology.
 One of the primary tenets of the myth pattern Miller adduces is that the hero becomes a god after they vanish at the end of their earthly lives and are translated into heaven.
 In Mark however, Jesus possesses divine status before his death throughout the course of the Gospel.
 When the High Priest asks Jesus “Are you the Messiah, Son of the Blessed One?”
 Jesus responds “I am, and you will see the Son of Man seated at the right hand of the Power and coming with the clouds of heaven” (Mark 14:60-62) — alluding to both Daniel 7:13-14, but more importantly, Psalm 110:1 (“seated at the right hand of the Power”) (for more on this significance, see Richard Bauckham, “Is High Human Christology Sufficient?”
 Sufficient?”
 2017: 6).
 In Mark 6, we’re told that Jesus sees his people as “sheep without a shepherd”, which is a major intertextual echo to Ezekiel 34, a passage where Israel is portrayed as a scattered flock where the Lord God Himself looks on them and seeks to become their shepherd.
 Once Jesus finally dies after the crucifixion, the centurion confesses that “Truly this man was God’s Son!”
 (15:39) all along.
 So Jesus never becomes a god after His death, Jesus already was one.

 Also troubling is that Jesus is also never translated into heaven in the Gospel of Mark.
 After the women find Jesus’ tomb empty, the angels tell them that Jesus is risen and going ahead to Galilee!
 Miller also tries to draw a parallel from Romulus and other deities suddenly vanishing and the women finding Jesus’ tomb empty.
 However, this parallel too is superficial.
 In Plutarch’s Life of Romulus, Romulus’s body “disappeared suddenly, and no portion of his body or fragment of his clothing remained to be seen” (Plutarch, Rom.
 27.4.5).
 On the other hand to Romulus’s sudden disappearance, Jesus is captured by the authorities, tortured, and crucified for all to see.
 After his death, Joseph of Arimathea eventually requests and receives permission from Pilate to bury Jesus’ body, and after he is buried, the women come a few days later to find the tomb empty.
-In contrast to Romulus’s sudden vanishment, Jesus’ disappearance from the tomb is a clearly gradual process.
+In contrast to Romulus’s sudden vanishment from, being completely healthy beforehand, Jesus’ path to disappearance is a clearly gradual and arduous process.
 Furthermore, the function of the story of disappearance of body is also different in Mark than in Plutarch’s work, because in Mark’s Gospel, Jesus’ body disappears because Jesus has been resurrected from the dead, and the empty tomb plays a function to indicate to the women that Jesus is no longer dead and is resurrected.
 Nothing like this ever happens in Plutarch.
 Is this a parallel?

 Earlier, we’ve seen one part of Miller’s topus according to Miller is that “the body must not see decay, lest the remains demonstrate in perpetuity the mortal status of the hero”.
 This is exactly the opposite of what happens with Jesus.
 Not only does Jesus fail to suddenly disappear when he is threatened with death, but Jesus is interrogated, beaten and tortured, mocked, and crucified in front of entire crowds, where Jesus body remains there for hours until he finally dies.
 Additionally, Jesus constantly predicts his imminent death (8:31; 9:31; 10:34; 14:27-28) and even his resurrection (14:28) so much so that this is one of the primary themes of the Gospel of Mark.
 Yet, this is the opposite of what we would expect if Mark was basing his account off of a myth where one of the primary patterns is that the “mortal status of the hero” is not demonstrated.
 If Mark were trying to make it appear as if Jesus wasn’t mortal, he has done a terrible job.
 Every single major theme in Mark’s Gospel is nowhere to be found in Romulus or other Greco-Roman deities, and every major theme of the stories of Greco-Roman deities is nowhere to be found in Mark.
 Miller’s entire arguments rest on parallels that seem to be, at times, indistinguishable from non-existence (for example, see pp. 772-3 where he lists parallels like “taken away in a cloud” which appears a single time in Acts 1:9, and anyways, this likely parallels the OT, cf. Exodus 16:10, 13:21-22; Leviticus 16:2; 1 Kings 8:10-12, Nahum 1:3, etc, and especially 2 Kings 2:11 where a whirlwind takes Elijah away to heaven).
 Miller claims that the account of the earthquake and darkness over the earth after Jesus dies reflects pagan sources (Ovid, Metam.
 14.816–22; Dionysius of Halicarnassus, Ant. rom.
 2.56.2–6; Plutarch, Rom.
 27.6–7), resulting in him missing the real intertextual echo for this account, namely where the Old Testament prophecies an earthquake and darkness over the earth in the days of King Uzziah: